ember-tooling/ember-language-server/README.md

 - all addons could be added as dev-dependency for a project
 - dev-dependency installation allow us to have independent versions of addons for different projects
 - for global addon installation check LS settings in your editor (you have to specify path to addon root in LS config)
-- you could [build](https://github.com/lifeart/ember-language-server/wiki/Addon-API) your project-sepecific addon
+- you could [build](https://github.com/lifeart/ember-language-server/wiki/Addon-API) your project-specific addon

 ---